alexlitel/congresstweets-automator/README.md

 [![Build Status](https://img.shields.io/travis/alexlitel/congresstweets-automator.svg?style=flat-square)](https://travis-ci.org/alexlitel/congresstweets-automator)
 [![Coverage Status](https://img.shields.io/coveralls/alexlitel/congresstweets-automator.svg?style=flat-square)](https://coveralls.io/github/alexlitel/congresstweets-automator?branch=master)

 This repo houses the backend portion of a project collecting the daily tweets of both houses of Congress (plus joint committees), encompassing 1,000+ campaign, office, committee and party accounts.
 It's designed to be used in concert with the [Tweets of Congress site](https://github.com/alexlitel/congresstweets), which features JSON datasets compiled daily by this app.
-The automator is alpha-ish and will probably change considerably.

 Licensed under [MIT](http://www.opensource.org/licenses/mit-license.php)

 ## How it works
-This project is designed to run on a service like Heroku, interfacing with the Twitter API at a set interval to make sure all tweets are captured.
+This project is designed to run on a service like Heroku, interfacing with the Twitter API at a set interval to make sure tweets are captured.
 The app culls data from a Twitter list following all the relevant congressional accounts, the most anonymous way of following a Twitter account.
 If you follow this strategy (designed to minimizing chances of blocking), I recommend using an undetectable private Twitter list in combination with either a private Twitter account or a burner account you never use.
 This app does not presently initialize the list or automate following process, though I might create some version of the latter in the future.

 To track tweets and a few other data points, the app uses a small Redis store that contains some stringified data that gets parsed when the app runs.
 To reduce unwieldiness, the app transforms the received Twitter tweet data into much smaller objects with a few properties like text, screen name, date, and id.
 It includes both retweets and full text of quoted tweets.
-At the end of the day (EST), the app empties out the previous day's tweet day into JSON dumps of tweets (generated using data from `data/users-filtered.json`, stored on the Redis store):
+At the end of the day (EST), the app empties out the previous day's tweet day into JSON dumps of tweets (generated using data from `data/users.json`, stored on the Redis store).
-* chamber
-* account type
-  * committees: name, party
-  * caucuses: party, name, campaign or office account
-  * members: state, name (and party), campaign or office account
-  * party: party, campaign or office account
-* screen_name

 The app uses the Github API to commit JSON data (and a small MD file/Jekyll post for some frontend/RSS stuff) to the frontend repo.
 I have set up and recommend a secondary account so you do not have 30 extra commits at the end of the month on your page.

-This app collects thousands of tweets daily, so to prevent the front-end repo with the data from getting too big, a future version will cull old material (including modifying the commit history to excise the old data) from the repo.
+*Note: By default, the app does not collect replies to tweets from users outside the list, though there is a configurable option to do so.*

+### Maintenance
+In addition to the app collating tweets from a list, there is a highly customizable maintenance process that allows for the easy updating and organization of user datasets and the Twitter list and Redis store powering the project.
+The maintenance process checks the local user datasets against the Twitter list, and current legislator and social media datasets from [@unitedstates/congress-legislators](https://github.com/unitedstates/congress-legislators) to look for outdated information, and if there is any outdated info, will update the datasets accordingly.
+Server-side or with a local Redis store, this process checks for reactivated and deactivated accounts, and deletes any accounts from the current user dataset that have been were deactivated long enough ago (more than 30 days) for Twitter to delete the account from its servers.

+In addition to maintaining the datasets, the the process handles store and list initialization, and post-build updates of the store.
+Depending on the environment and configuration, the maintenance process can update files and/or store, and commit the updated datasets to Github with a message and body.

+The maintenance process' behavior can be modified based on the options described in the section below.

+### App/Maintenance options
+There are a number of options that you can pass to the app and maintenance processes to customize their behavior.
+The options are passed as flags when running the `update` or `main` files (i.e. `node lib/update --exampleFlag=foo` or `babel-node src/update.js --exampleFlag=foo`, etc).

+##### App
+* **`collect-replies`**: allows app to collect replies to tweets from accounts from users outside the list.

+  *aliases: `c`, `cr`, `collect`, `collectreplies`*

+##### Maintenance
+* **`format-only`**: in local environment, simply sorts the dataset files tidily.

+   *aliases: `format`, `ff`, `formatfiles`, `formatonly`, `fo`, `fmt`*

+* **`has-bot`**: allows for saving the list-related changes from the self-updating maintenance process to the store, which can be used for a Twitter bot that sends out messages when an account is deactivated or renamed, or reactivated.

+   *aliases: `hb`, `hasbot`, `bot`*

+* **`init-list`**: in local environment, allows for the initialization of a Twitter list, and appends the list `id_str` as a `LIST_ID` in the `.env` file for later use.
+Optionally, you can set this option to a string value to customize the name of the list, otherwise it defaults to `congress`.

+   *aliases: `initlist`, `il`, `list`, `init`*

+* **`local-store`**: in local environment, allows for running the maintenance process with a redis store.

+   *aliases: `ls`, `localstore`, `nostore`*

+* **`post-build`**: runs the maintenance process server-side to parse for post-build changes (whether to update store or list). `package.json` already includes `heroku-postbuild` script with this flag, so unless you are using another service, you probably do not needed to worry about this.

+   *aliases: `p`, `post`, `pb`, `postbuild`*

+* **`self-update`**: runs the self-updating maintenance process, which will check for changes in the list, remote datasets and revise local data accordingly.

+   *aliases: `s`, `self`, `su`, `selfupdate`*

+* **`no-commit`**: allows for running the self-updating server-side maintenance process without triggering a commit.
+Revised datasets will be written to a file and the maintenance process is then called recursively with the post-build flag to update the store and list.

+   *aliases: `n`, `nc`, `no`, `nocommit`*

 ## Requisites
 You'll need the following for this to work:
 * Twitter API and secret keys